 Aetna will pay for both local and out-of-state treatment.
 Depending on your plan, there are a variety of treatment facilities which are covered by Aetna nationwide.
 A facility need not be local to you to be in-network for your plan.
 Consult your insurance plan to determine which facilities your insurance will cover for your alcohol addiction treatment.

 Does Aetna Pay for Private or Luxury Treatment?

 Aetna will pay for a luxury treatment center or private rehabilitation facility, either in part or in whole, provided that the facility in question accepts Aetna insurance and that your insurance plan provides for this type of coverage.
-Many luxury treatment facilities that accepted cash-only payment in the past have now opened their doors to treating people with insurance coverage.
+Many luxury treatment facilities, which offer upscale amenities and services, that accepted cash-only payment in the past have now opened their doors to treating people with insurance coverage.
 Ask the facility you are considering if your insurance is accepted there.

 What Does Executive Treatment Offer Over Other Rehabs?